maevecrossan/peaceful-path/README.md

     * I fixed this by adding display: flex, justify-content: center, align-items: center to the parent div.

 3. Another issue I faced was the effect my hero image size had on the performance.
 The initial version of the photo I uploaded was a PNG fresh out of Adobe Lightroom, so it was quite large and had a lot of metadata.
-    * Through trial and error, I found that a compressed webp file was the most suitable and had a positive effect on the performance score given by Lighthouse.
+    * Through trial and error, I found that a compressed .webp file was the most suitable and had a positive effect on the performance score given by Lighthouse.

 4. The initial colours I chose for my project had to be modified towards the end of development when the colours were tested with the contrast grid.
-    * A lighter shade (#C4D3C1) was originally chosen for the header and footer background.
+    * A lighter shade (#C4D3C1) was initially chosen for the header and footer background.
 The white currently used was originally an off-white colour (#F2F1E6).
 However, these original colours did not contrast enough against one another, so they were swapped out for stronger colours.
     * The poorly contrasting colours can be seen in the box outlined in blue.
     <img src="docs/screenshots/replaced-colours.png" alt="a screenshot from contrast grid demonstrating poor contrast between two colours" width="500px">